 According to TR 38.913, the NR should support latencies down to 0.5 ms UL/DL for URLLC.

-It is FFS whether a new function is needed at the NR to support high reliability low latency services.
+Whether a new function is needed at the NR to support high reliability low latency services will be determined during the normative phase.

-It is FFS whether and how end to end delays will be considered .
+Whether and how end to end delays will be considered during the normative phase.